Lamborghini Marzal: Specifications

 The Marzal was powered by a 2.0 L inline-six engine, which produced a claimed 175 bhp at 6800 rpm and a peak torque of 18.2 kgm at 4600 rpm.
 Top speed was estimated at 118 mph.
-This engine was designed by Gian Paolo Dallara and was a split-in-half version of the 4.0L Lamborghini V12, mated to a 5-speed transaxle.
+This engine was designed by Giampaolo Dallara and was a split-in-half version of the 4.0L Lamborghini V12, mated to a 5-speed transaxle.
 It was equipped with three Weber 40 DCOE carburetors, with air intakes positioned directly behind the rear passengers' heads.
 The engine was mounted transversely in the rear of the car, fully behind the rear axle.
 The transaxle was from a Miura, with a higher final drive ratio of 5.30 to improve acceleration.

 The Marzal chassis was based on the production Miura chassis, extended by 120 mm and stiffened.
 The resulting wheelbase was 2620 mm.
 The front hood was made from aluminum with the remaining non-glazed bodywork constructed from steel.
 Gross weight was 2690 lbs.
 When visiting Bertone in the spring of 1967, journalist L.J.K.
 Setright observed that "five large blocks of metal and a moderately small anvil" had been placed in the front compartment of the Marzal in order to level the ride height from front to back.
 Overall length was 4450 mm, width 1700 mm and height 1100 mm.

 The suspension, steering and brakes used in the Marzal were all taken from the production Miura.
 Suspension travel was limited compared to the Miura, due to the design of the bodywork.
 Bertone designed unique 14 in diameter by 6.5 inch wide magnesium centerlock wheels, made by Campagnolo.
 These were similar in construction to those used on the Miura and Espada, but were visually unique, with two rows of nearly-hexagonal air ducts.
 Pirelli Cinturato HS tires in size 205-14 were fitted.

 In total, 4.5 m2 of glass paneling was used in the Marzal, all supplied by Glaverbel.
 This company had previously provided Bertone with the glass used in the Alfa Romeo Carabo and the Miura's rear window.
 An air conditioning system was installed in order to deal with the resulting high passenger compartment temperatures.